learndevopsonline/learndevopsonline/docs/How-Tos/13-setup-intellij-in-desktop.md

 5. Open gitrepos and right click and click on "GitBash here"
 6. git clone URL
 7. Open Editor, Open gitrepos, Start editing, Commit from editor, Push from editor.
+    (While push for first time it will ask for GitHub login, Choose token approach)
 ```